dojowahi/hive_log_scraper/README.md

 ### Prerequisites

-It is assumed that property.hive.log.level is set to INFO in hive-log4j2.properties.

 You will need to create directories to store the scripts, logs and a location where the hive logs will be copied.
 The copied logs are deleted at the end of the process.
 Once you have the directories created, go to the global_var.sh and update the parameters accordingly and you should be all set.

 All tests were done on Hive 2.3.3
-GNU parallel needs to be installed on machine
+GNU parallel needs to be installed on machine property.hive.log.level is set to INFO in hive-log4j2.properties